Expandingmind/Specd/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Deployment

+### Deploying to Vercel

+1. Push your repository to GitHub
+2. Connect your GitHub repository to Vercel
+3. During setup, set the following configuration:
+   - Root Directory: `frontend`
+   - Framework Preset: Next.js
+   - Build Command: `npm run build`
+   - Output Directory: `.next`
+4. Deploy!

+**Note**: Make sure you're deploying only the frontend directory and not the entire repository.